-Variable remuneration for the Management Team and other Identified Staff were paid 50% in cash and 50% in shares of Aegon N.V.
-In 2019, in accordance with Aegon Nederland's Remuneration policy, 40% of the 2018 variable remuneration was paid directly to statutory members of the Executive Board of Aegon Nederland and the remaining 60% was conditional.
+Variable remuneration for the Management Team and other Identified Staff were paid 50% in cash and 50% in shares of Aegon N.V..

+The remuneration policy and its implementation was discussed in meetings held by the Supervisory Board on several occasions during 2020.
+In 2020, in accordance with Aegon Nederland's Remuneration policy, 40% of the 2020 variable remuneration was paid directly to members of the Executive Board of Aegon Nederland and the remaining 60% was conditional.
 The 60% will be paid in three equal parts over a period of three years, unless an ex-post risk assessment should indicate reasons for lowering the amounts or not pay at all.
-For non-statutory MT members 60% of the 2019 variable remuneration was paid directly (up-front) and 40% conditionally (deferred).
-The 40% will be paid in three equal parts over a period of three years, unless an ex-post risk assessment should indicate reasons for lowering the amounts or not pay at all.
+In 2020, no lowering of the amounts was applied.